Two Moon Junction: Plot

 April Delongpre (Sherilyn Fenn) is the eldest daughter of a powerful Alabama senator and heiress to an old and respectable Southern family.
 After graduating from college, April returns home to her parents’ house for the summer to await her semiarranged marriage to her fiancé, Chad Douglas Fairchild (Martin Hewitt).
 When a carnival comes to the town, April and Chad accompany April's two younger sisters to the fairgrounds, where April sees from a distance a rugged carnival roustabout and drifter named Perry Tyson (Richard Tyson).
-When April accidentally leaves her purse behind in one of the rides, Perry returns it to her and introduces himself (after having looked inside and gotten April's name and home address).
+When April accidentally leaves her wallet behind in one of the rides, Perry returns it to her and introduces himself (after having looked inside and gotten April's name and home address).
 Intrigued by the mysterious drifter, April returns to the carnival that evening to talk with Perry, but she refuses his advances.

 A few days later, while Chad is away for the weekend on business and her parents and siblings are also away, April begins a sordid affair with Perry when he shows up one morning at April's house and uses her shower.
 Despite telling him to leave, April cannot restrain her urges for Perry and the two of them have sex.
 April cries afterwards over it and Perry leaves.

 The next day, April visits her grandmother Belle Delongpre (Louise Fletcher), April's confidante about her past infatuations.
 After April leaves, Belle asks the local sheriff Earl Hawkins (Burl Ives) to keep an eye on her.

 April returns to the carnival that evening to see Perry, only to become dismayed and jealous when she finds him drunk and in the company of a fellow drifter and cowgirl who introduces herself as Patti Jean (Kristy McNichol) who takes April with her in Perry's truck for a "bourbon run" to get more hard liquor for him.
 During the drive, Patti rambles on about her life and hometown and clearly flirts with April.
 At the carnival, when a ride malfunctions and endangers the people on it, Perry gets into a brawl with other fairground workers.
 Patti Jean and April return and join in on the brawl until Perry's pet dog is killed by one of the workers and the rest of them order Perry and the women to leave.

 After burying his dog in a field, April and Patti Jean take the depressed Perry out to a bar and pool hall where Patti Jean again flirts with April and invites her to dance with her.
 However, instead of taking advantage of April's curiosity, Patti urges her to go back to Perry and continue their tryst.
 After Patti Jean leaves town, Perry takes April on a ride on his motorcycle, where they check into a motel and have sex again.